coder/coder/docs/templates/parameters.md

 }
 ```

-## Validation
+## Validating parameters

-Rich parameters support multiple validation modes - min, max, monotonic numbers, and regular expressions.
+Rich parameters support multiple validation modes - min, max,
+monotonic numbers, and regular expressions.

 ### Number

-A _number_ parameter can be limited to boundaries - min, max.
-Additionally, the monotonicity (`increasing` or `decreasing`) between the current parameter value and the new one can be verified too.
+You can limit a _number_ parameter to `min` and `max` boundaries.

+You can also specify its monotonicity as `increasing` or `decreasing`
+to verify the current and new values.
+Use the `monotonic` aatribute
-Monotonicity can be enabled for resources that can't be shrunk without implications, for instance - disk volume size.
+for resources that can't be shrunk or grown without implications, like
+disk volume size.

 ```hcl
 data "coder_parameter" "instances" {